What does a worthy life look like? What is a good life story?

 Genre: literary fiction

-Reading material: Finnish original (available in June 2020), English sample, English synopsis
+Reading material: Finnish original, English sample, English synopsis

 This is the situation: the countryside has been turned into a Recreation Area, everyone lives in the City.
 Occupations and job descriptions have changed or disappeared altogether, no one can find their place, things have got out of control, the Decision Makers are in trouble.